eqasim-org/eqasim-france/CONTRIBUTING.md

 **Commits of the branch don't have to be conventional commits !**

-When a PR is created, a GitHub action checks that the title is compliant.
+When a PR is created, a GitHub action checks that the title is compliant, so don't worry too much about it.

+#### Automatic testing

+Tests are automatically run upon PR creation and when changes are made to the incoming branch.
+This ensures that your changes don't break _Eqasim_ and that they can be safely merged.

+## Development environment and guidelines

+This section is intended for people with some experience in Python development and GitHub.
+Is it mainly a cheatsheet for maintainers to remember how the various tools used by _Eqasim_ work.

+If these guidelines are too complicated and prevent your contribution to _Eqasim_, you can post a message along with your PR to ask the maintainers to help you with your contribution !

 ### Versioning and releases